geshu18/app/Getting-Started-for-a-ASP.NET-CORE-2.0-WebApp.md

 You can control whether telemetry is sent to ApplicationInsights service by setting/not setting instrumentation key.
-You may have separate `appsettings.json` for each environment, and each can contain different instrumentation keys, or do not contain anything at all if you do not want telemetry to be sent to ApplicationInsights service.
+You may have separate `appsettings.json` for each environment, and each can contain different instrumentation keys, or do not contain anything at all if you do not want telemetry to be sent to the ApplicationInsights service.

 ```JSON
 {